Published May 6, 2026

 How to Use Gemini to Make PowerPoint Slides: Complete Tutorial 2026

-Joshua Kishaba·AI Mastery·Subscribe
+YouTubeJoshua Kishaba·AI Mastery·Subscribe

-25 minBeginnerFreemium
+25 minbeginnerfreemium

 Learn how to use Google Gemini to generate PowerPoint presentation outlines and slide content automatically with clear prompts and Canvas workspace in 2026.

 This page may contain affiliate links.
-If you purchase through these links, we may earn a commission at no extra cost to you.
+We may earn a commission at no extra cost to you.
 Full disclosure.

 Introduction